Culture or Strategy — Which Comes First?

-Executives can certainly select directions and make plans for the future regardless of the company’s cultural environment.
+Executives can certainly select directions and make plans for the future regardless of the company’s cultural norms.
 They can set goals and timelines and communicate that information to their constituency.
 There can be related metrics, incentives, and progress reports.

 The strategy can even be just what the organization needs to survive and thrive in the future.
 But if the strategy is counter to the way employees think and behave, it is doomed to failure.

 And, because cultural change is slow, long before the culture shifts to accommodate a misaligned strategy, the business plan will have struggled at best and failed at worst.
 A prevailing cultural environment can be changed – but only with time and a concerted effort by all involved.
 In a sense, culture is a major resource to be utilized as you execute a strategy.

 The Bottom Line

 In the culture or strategy debate, we believe strategy and culture are inextricably intertwined.
 They are interdependent and, for a strategy to succeed, must be mutually reinforcing.
 The most successful business plans leverage the company’s existing culture as much as possible.

 To learn more about defining an aligned and high performing culture, download The Key Steps to Build a Purposeful and Aligned Corporate Culture.